muhammad-faizan-122/yolo-data-augmentation/README.md

-# Apply data augmentation on YOLOv5 or YOLOv8 dataset using Albumentations Library
+# YOLOv5/YOLOv8 Data Augmentation with Albumentations
-Albumentations is a Python library for image augmentation that offers a simple and flexible way to perform a variety of image transformations.
+This GitHub repository offers a solution for augmenting datasets for YOLOv8 and YOLOv5 using the Albumentations library.
+Albumentations is a Python package designed for image augmentation, providing a simple and flexible approach to perform various image transformations.

 ## Input
 ![input image](input-ds/images/image_1.jpg)